0x41gawor/pdmgr/minikube-dev-env.md

 **4. Install Minikube dependecies**

-As it was said before Minkube needs to Docker to be hosted as a container.
+As it was said before Minikube needs to Docker to be hosted as a container.
 Of course there are some other option as Podman, Hyperkit etc. but Docker was the chosen.

 We will also install Kubectl as a program separate to Minikube.
 Minikube comes with built-in Kubectl but usage of it is inconvenient.